KittenzExe/KittenzExe/README.md

 ## Bit about me:
 - Currently a highschool student (Term 3, Year 12)
+- Web Developer 😎 (i guess. but i do other things too...)
 - Me play games. **a lot of games...**
 - Part-time Content creator (Twitch, Youtube, ect.)
 ### Code I know: